Alert

 Are there any amenities available?

 The property is largely rugged and undeveloped.
 Please bring plenty of food and water with you.
 Porto-O-Lets are available at the parking lots.
+Use the pack it in, pack it out rule and make sure all trash and debris is collected and disposed of properly.

 Where can I take my dog on the Rueter-Hess property?

 Dogs are only allowed on the trails.
 However, they cannot go on the incline, the shoreline, or in the water.
 Remember to have your dog leashed and to pick up and dispose of waste properly.
+There are no waste bags available on the property.

 Is Rueter-Hess a part of the Colorado State Park system?